himank7737/A-Stress-Test-of-LLM-Syntactic-Heads/A-Stress-Test-of-LLM-Syntactic-Heads/README.md

 through) and check whether the attention heads that track dependency relations lose confidence when surprisal spikes.

-We run this across two model families - GPT-2 (117M) and Llama-3.2-3B - and two typologically
-different languages, English (SVO) and Hindi (SOV), so four experiments total.
+We run this across two model families   GPT-2 (117M) and Llama-3.2-3B  and two different languages English (SVO) and Hindi (SOV), so four experiments total.

 Course project for CGS410.

-**Authors:** Himank Khandelwal, Virender, Sanchit Hamane, Kshitij Pramod Ramrekkar
+**team:** Himank Khandelwal, Virender, Sanchit Hamane, Kshitij Pramod Ramrekkar

 ## TLDR of the result